Get E-Book

 The Three-Phase Loading Pipeline

-ESM loading in Node follows three phases: parsing, instantiation, and evaluation.
-Keeping those phases separate explains why missing exports fail early, why imports are live, how many circular imports can be represented at all, and why top-level await can pause dependent modules.
+This explains why missing exports fail early, why imports stay live, why many circular imports can be represented, and why top-level await can pause modules that depend on the waiting module.

 Three-panel line diagram of ES module graph discovery, binding wiring, and evaluation order.